Politburo: History

 During the 20th century, politburos were established in most Communist states.
 They included the politburos of the USSR, East Germany, Afghanistan, and Czechoslovakia.
-Several countries still have a politburo system in operation: China, North Korea, Laos, Vietnam, and Cuba.
+Today, there are five countries that have a politburo system: China, North Korea, Laos, Vietnam, and Cuba.

 Marxist–Leninist states

-In Marxist–Leninist states, the communist party claims to be the vanguard of the people, therefore the legitimate body to lead the state.
+In Marxist–Leninist states, the communist party is the vanguard of the people, therefore the legitimate body to lead the state.
 The party selects officials to serve in its politburo, which decides party policy.
 As a one-party state, party policy invariably becomes national policy.

-Each Party Congress elects a Central Committee which, in turn, elects the members of the politburo, secretariat, and a General Secretary.
+Each Party Congress elects a Central Committee which, in turn, elects the members of the politburo, secretariat, and a general secretary.
 This process is termed democratic centralism.
 In theory, the politburo is answerable to the Central Committee, however in practice all the authority lies with the politburo.

 Trotskyist parties

 In Trotskyist parties, the Politburo is a bureau of the Central Committee tasked with making day-to-day political decisions, which must later be ratified by the Central Committee.
-It is appointed by the Central Committee from among its members.
+Its members are chosen by the Central Committee, who appoints it.
 The post of General Secretary carries far less weight in this model.
 See, for example, the Lanka Sama Samaja Party.